By Sue Kira, Naturopath and Nutritionist

 About the Vitality Calculator

 The Vitality Calculator is a marvellous tool to help you track your health and progression with the Eating4Vitality program.
-It’s for your use only and we do not see anyone’s personal information from the Vitality Calculator (apart from our own).
+It’s for your use only and we do not have any access to anyone else’s personal information from the Vitality Calculator.

 The reason we developed the Vitality Calculator is because of Sue’s experiences with clients in-clinic.